Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 for some measure $\mu$ on $[0,\infty)$.
 Equivalently, the completely monotonic functions of squared distance are the cone spanned by the Gaussians and the constant function $1$.
 For example, inverse power laws can be obtained via

+with $s>0$.
+By contrast, Ventevogel and Nijboer showed that $\Z$ does not minimize energy for the potential function $r \mapsto 1/(16 + r^4)$, which is not a completely monotonic function of squared distance.

-It follows that if a periodic configuration is a ground state for every Gaussian, then the same is true for every completely monotonic function of squared distance (by monotone convergence, because the potential is an increasing limit of weighted sums of finitely many Gaussians).
-Following Cohn and Kumar, we call such a configuration universally optimal:
+It follows from Bernstein's theorem that if a periodic configuration is a ground state for every Gaussian, then the same is true for every completely monotonic function of squared distance (by monotone convergence, because the potential is an increasing limit of weighted sums of finitely many Gaussians).
+Following Cohn and Kumar \cite{CK07}, who gave a different proof of optimality in one dimension, we call such a configuration universally optimal:

 \begin{definition} Let $\mC$ be a point configuration in $\R^d$ with density $\rho$, where $\rho > 0$.
 We say $\mC$ is \emph{universally optimal} if it minimizes $p$-energy whenever $p\colon (0,\infty) \to \R$ is a completely monotonic function of squared distance. \end{definition}